LED lights: Warm, Cool or Daylight?

 For the majority of people, LED lights on the higher end of the spectrum would be considered less popular because of the “blue tinge” that is produced.
 This is a common misconception, as having ‘cool white’ LED lighting actually gives you the clearest and best lighting, especially on the face.
 Warm white is great for bigger living spaces where you would like to give the room the ambiance of warmth, and an inviting sense.
 However, for bathrooms where you want the space to look and feel clean, there has been lengthy research conducted that says ‘daylight’ LED lighting is more preferable.

-All our REMER mirrors are considered to have ‘Daylight’ LED lighting.
-On the Kelvin scale, all our mirrors are 6000K.
+Our REMER mirrors come in Warm White, Cool White and Daylight colour temperature.
+On the Kelvin scale, our best seller range Sphere and Otto are 6500K.
 Whilst our REMER mirrors are on the higher end of the Kelvin scale, our mirrors don’t produce the overwhelming “blue tinge” that many people try to steer clear of due to being on the cusp of ‘Daylight’.
 Many of our bathroom mirror models are also backlit, with the lighting pouring through the sand—blasted frosted glass to give it an opaque look.

 So, if you’re looking for the best lighted mirror out there for better makeup application and a cleaner look of your bathroom space, stick with a ‘daylight’ lighted mirror and you won’t go wrong.